cyberuna/AI-Starter-Kit-OnFHIR/Chapter6/AzureSQL.md

-# Chapter 8 - PowerBI: Analyze the FHIR bundles
+# Chapter 6 - Azure SQL DB: Store structured patient and financial data

 Synthea is an open-source synthetic patient and associated health records generator that simulates the medical history of synthetic patients.
 Synthea generates HL7 FHIR records using the HAPI FHIR library to generate a FHIR Bundle for [these](https://github.com/synthetichealth/synthea/wiki/HL7-FHIR) FHIR Resources.